 Blueprint evolution.
 Figure 9 summarizes the two evolution steps described previously.
 Differences with a previous step are denoted using a circle.
 The effect of caching #absoluteBounds considerably diminished the execution time of this method.
-This is illustrated by Circle C. It has also the effect of reducing the size of MOShape's methods and increasing-relatively-MORectangleShape>>display:on:.
+This is illustrated by Circle C. It has also the effect of reducing the size of MOShape's methods and increasing MORectangleShape>>display:on:.
 The share of the CPU consumption increased for this method.
-Step 2 reduced the size of several of MOShape's methods.
-Their execution times became so small, that they do not appear in the behavioral blueprint (since we use a sampling-based profiler to obtain the runtime information, methods having less than 1% of the CPU do not appear in this blueprint).
+Step 2 reduced the size of MOShape's method.
+Their execution times became so small, that they does not appear in the behavioral blueprint (since we use a sampling-based profiler to obtain the runtime information, methods having less than 1% of the CPU do not appear in this blueprint).